structurizr/puppeteer/README.md

 This will create two PNG files called ```structurizr-diagram1.png``` and ```structurizr-diagram1-key.png```, based upon the diagram definition contained in the ```diagram1.json``` file.

+If the JSON/YAML definition doesn't include any layouting information (x,y coordinates for elements), Structurizr will apply an auto-layout algorithm to the diagram.